MMS-142-Group-A/group-project-repository/_includes/disruptivetech.md

                         <li>
                             <p class="text-justify">
-                                Shopping without worrying about the schedules of physical stores and leaving the comfort of their home (Malloy, 2019).
+                                Shopping without worrying about the schedules of physical stores and leaving the comfort of their home (Quinn, 2019).
                             </p>
                         </li>
                         <li>
                             <p class="text-justify">
-                                Much cheaper products compared to the products available in malls and/or offers a variety of much cheaper alternatives (Malloy, 2019).
+                                Much cheaper products compared to the products available in malls and/or offers a variety of much cheaper alternatives (Quinn, 2019).
                             </p>
                         </li>
                         <li>
                             <p class="text-justify">
-                                Having an enormous variety of products that you can easily browse using their gadgets to see which to purchase without the hassle of roaming around the physical business establishments (Malloy, 2019).
+                                Having an enormous variety of products that you can easily browse using their gadgets to see which to purchase without the hassle of roaming around the physical business establishments (Quinn, 2019).
                             </p>
                         </li>
                     </ul>